Det måste finnas en väg ut ur det här samhället by Göran Greider

 I do think the trend towards loneliness is concerning and definitely accurate, but that it's not because of a lack of tools!
 We just aren't using them right, all the time.
 But FFF and BLM are prime examples of how a ginormous sense of community is possible even now, it just requires effort, no?

-This is one of my favourite songs, and I highly reccomend giving it a listen!
+This is one of my favourite songs, and I highly recommend giving it a listen!
 If I remember to, I'll translate it and link that here, sometime :)

 The entirety of pages 242-243 are incredibly readworthy, and puts words on things I have tried, but failed, to express fully.